-Violence is the main constraint to meeting the Millennium Development Goals, writes UNDP’s Odhran McMahon.
+Violence is the main constraint to meeting the Millennium Development Goals, writes Ben Schonveld and Odhran McMahon.

-The 2016 United Nations Secretary General’s Plan of Action on Preventing Violent Extremism underlines international recognition of the development sector’s role in tackling violent extremism.
+The 2016 United Nations Secretary General’s Plan of Action on Preventing Violent Extremism underscores international recognition of the development sector’s role in tackling violent extremism.

 Developing and implementing PVE development programming is not straightforward.
 For example, rebranding governance and development activities under the banner of PVE is not recommended.
-These have intrinsic value in of themselves and bannering them under PVE would entail unnecessary risk.
+These programs have intrinsic value in and of themselves, and bannering them under PVE would entail unnecessary risk.

 Central to the development-PVE challenge is the familiar issue of the conceptual weakness of violent extremism.
 Even at the most basic level, all the key concepts are complex, contested and highly politicised.
 That terrorism, radicalisation and violent extremism are often used as synonyms is indicative of just how deep this problem runs.

 Obviously, it is difficult to discuss development solutions to problems and terms that are both poorly defined and often disputed.
 This conceptual problem filters down to programming.
-‘Preventing’ or ‘countering’ violent extremism are often used as synonyms and de facto programming can be just about anything.
+Preventing or countering violent extremism are often used as synonyms, and de facto programming can include just about anything.

 “International development experts are under pressure to address violent extremism and work more closely with the security sector”

-This is an important oversight.
+This is oversight is important.
 The response of states to acts of violence is often an overreaction, and it is this overreaction that the terrorists seek from acts of terrorism in order to divide and polarise societies.
 Outcomes have often involved increases in executive power at the expense of the legislature and judiciary, restrictions of civil and political freedoms and gross violations of human rights and impunity perpetrated by increasingly powerful and often politicised security forces.